Define analysis electron container, specify ID/Isolation working

 set requirements on the electron

-identification and isolation.
+simulation to make it better match the data).
 Upon selection, the algorithm adds a

 decoration to each electron named baselineSelection_loose